EricZinda/Perplexity/backlog.md

   - Basically the state at any given node of the tree represents the restricted values of the variables at that point

 Plurals work
     - work through the tests and make them work in new regime
+    - which files are in folders
+        returns collective answers
+        Needs to ignore unused sets
+            It isn't a matter of just ignoring coll for in when it is an index because it might only get coll It is really that
     - Need to implement "only a few files are large" and have it fail when there are a lot
     - Should we be removing duplicates like we did before?
 Can do this later
     - "a file is a few megabytes" doesn't work